perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 {
+   "description" : "Jonathan Worthington is one of the lead developers of Rakudo Perl 6.
+In this interview he discusses the project, its future, and what to expect from this exciting new language.", "thumbnail" : null,
+   "draft" : null,
    "date" : "2010-08-11T15:29:27-08:00",
-   "slug" : "/pub/2010/08/people-of-perl-6-jonathan-worthington",
+   "slug" : "/pub/2010/08/people-of-perl-6-jonathan-worthington.html",
-   "categories" : "perl-6",
-   "title" : "People of Perl 6: Jonathan Worthington", "tags" : [
+   "title" : "People of Perl 6: Jonathan Worthington", "categories" : "perl-6",
+   "tags" : [
       "interview",
       "perl-6"
    ],
+   "image" : null,
    "authors" : [
       "chromatic"
-   ],
-   "description" : "Jonathan Worthington is one of the lead developers of Rakudo Perl 6.
-In this interview he discusses the project, its future, and what to expect from this exciting new language.", "image" : null,
-   "thumbnail" : null,
-   "draft" : null
+   ]
 }